redahamdouch/Analytics_pandas/README.md

-in this project, you are required to perform data profiling for a given dataset using Python.
-In the there are four worksheets:
+- In this dataset there are four worksheets:
     - COMPANY: firmographics
     - INVESTMENT: relevant investments received by the companies
     - ACQUISITION: relevant acquisitions the companies have
-- EMPLOYEE: relevant employees working in the companies To help you better understand the datasets, data dictionaries are given below.
+    - EMPLOYEE: relevant employees working in the companies

+- To help you better understand the datasets, data dictionaries are given below.
-Worksheet: EMPLOYEE
-Variable Comment
-EMPLOYEE_MD5 Hashed unique ID for employee
-JOB_TITLES Job titles
-COMPANY_NAME Company name
-ATTENDED_SCHOOLS Schools that the employee has attended

-- Worksheet: COMPANY
+- *Worksheet: COMPANY*

 |Variable|Comment |
 |--------------|------------|